Podcast – Do You Have Lyme Disease? Parts 1 & 2 with Dr. Tom MoorcroftSeptember 12, 2019

 Excessive iodine may also play its own role in thyroid cancer.
 People with thyroid cancer are also shown to have a higher iodine intake than controlled populations who are free of thyroid cancer3.

-3. Fluctuating Intake
+3. Fluctuation of Iodine Intake

 A substantial increase in iodine intake can unmask latent autoimmune thyroid disease.
 This is true even if the change stays within safe levels.